rjfmachado/step-ca-azure/README.md

 A sample implementation of step-ca on Azure leveraging Azure Key Vault, Azure MySQL and Managed Identities.

-TODO: Add a picture and broader explanation.
-TODO: Move defaults.json into the template/ENV

 > The below guidance has been designed and tested on the included GitHub codespaces environment.

 ## Deploying the solution